hotwax/oms-documentation/krewe/Flows/SalesOrders/PaymentMethodMapping.md

 ## How they're setup in HotWax
 Because payment methods are not frequently changed, their NetSuite mappings are not available to edit from a UI.
 Instead they are stored in the integration layer between the systems.

+If the shipping methods from Shopify are not mapped to a corresponding shipping method in HotWax they are defaulted to an out of the box “Standard” shipping method.
+To ensure orders still continue to flow to NetSuite we have added a default mapping for these methods in the integration table.
+Any order with a Standard shipping method is mapped to “Fedex Home Delivery” in NetSuite.

 ## Mappings
 | Shopify Value            | HotWax ID               | Netsuite Value        |
 |--------------------------|-------------------------|-----------------------|